 Stop it Now! – Stop it Now!
 UK and Ireland is at the forefront of activity to prevent child sexual abuse.
 Campaigning and awareness-raising are essential tasks for local, regional and national projects in order to empower and enable adults to address personal, family and community concerns.

-CSE Screening Tool
+CE Screening Tool

-The purpose of the screening tool is to enable professionals to assess a child’s level of risk of child sexual exploitation (CSE) in a quick and consistent manner.
+The purpose of the screening tool is to enable professionals to assess a child’s level of risk of child exploitation (CE) in a quick and consistent manner.
 The screening tool can be applied to all children (male and female) under the age of 18 years.
 This Screening toolkit is to be used by anyone who has a concern that a child may be being sexually exploited.